 For finite sets, the notions of size and order are both expressed via the natural numbers.
 It was Cantor that extended these notions to infinite sets, where the natural numbers no longer suffice to order or to count.
 The transfinite ordinal and cardinal numbers provide this extended utility, as will be discussed later.

 Some sense of the natural numbers does exist outside of consciousness, wired into the brains of various non-sentient creatures (as well as man).
 Such primitive sensory capabilities are artifacts of the underlying biology of the mind, and possibly even constitute a precursor of consciousness.
-The ability of brains to instantaneously enumerate a few items has evolved as a life-saving and hence evolutionary life skill.
+The ability of brains to instantaneously enumerate a few items (as many as seven) has evolved as a life-saving and hence evolutionary life skill.
 The natural numbers of mathematics exist as an abstraction of this counting process, just as circles and lines exist as abstractions of natural forms.

 Algebraically, the natural numbers together with zero () constitute a commutative monoid under either addition or multiplication.
 This means there is both an additive and multiplicative identity, and addition and multiplication are commutative.
 The positive natural numbers are a commutative monoid only under multiplication.